Skip to Content

 For example, a recent flight from Saudi Arabia to New York City included 10 passengers who suddenly fell ill on board and later tested positive for influenza.
 How they became infected and who else they may have infected is still unknown.

-Are You More Likely to Get Sick When You Fly?
+Are you More Likely to Get Sick When You Fly?

 Coming in close contact with unfamiliar groups of people always increases the risk of illness.
 Flying involves airports, planes, public restrooms, and sometimes public ground transportation — and all of these environments present ample opportunities for flu exposure.